The-Bunce/HomeLab-Journey/Networking Devices/Opnsense/Readme.md

 Third — if you already have an OPNsense box running, don't bother re-entering all your settings by hand.
 Export the config from the old one, nudge the bits that need changing (VLAN IPs, interface names, whatever), then just import it straight onto the new firewall.
 That's honestly what I ended up doing and it saved me a ton of time.

+Fourth - if you have Kea DHCP enabled, please be aware you will experiance split servicing to fix this i disabled this service on the OPNsense backup server. you can solve this one of two ways having Kea have its own database which the live peers share or run a script on both which enables DHCP depending on which one is active(master)

 # <img src="/Images/Docker-Images/Step-by-Step.png" width="25" height="25" /> Step 4 – Configure High Availability

 With both firewalls installed and patched in, it's time to set up the High Availability (CARP) pair on OPNsense so traffic can fail over automatically if one node goes down.